EdgarCsA/MatrixExceltoLatex/README.md

 - In the Add-ins dialog box that appears, click "Browse" to locate the "Matrix.xlam" the you downloaded and then clicking "OK"

 Use it

-The complement appears in the "Data" tab and, you can use it.
+The complement appears in the "Data" tab and you got ready for use it.